enzoevers/piezo2midi/Docs/PiezoInputCircuit.md

   </div>
 </div>

+### Parallel resistor

-Then I places a 1M ohm resistor in parall with the piezo.
+Then I placed a 1M ohm resistor in parall with the piezo.
 Once the parallel resistor was connected the center of the idle signal was already more stable around ground.

 The maximum (positive) voltage didn't really change.
 But the signal went a lot quicker ban to ground.
 Now it went back (after hitting it) after ~300ms.
 In the previous circuit that was ~1100ms.